Apify Actor Discoverability & SEO Audit avatar

 Pay-per-event.
 Flat rate: a single audit-completed charge per successful run.
 The platform-startup charge fires once regardless of outcome but is effectively zero.
 Failed runs (invalid input, target Actor unreachable) skip the audit charge entirely.

-Setting include_suggestions=false skips the LLM call but the audit charge is the same — the deterministic punch list is the costed work.
+Setting include_suggestions=false or include_retrieval_probe=false skips the respective LLM call, but the audit charge is the same — the rubric work is the costed unit.

 See the Pricing tab on this Store page for the current per-event rate and any active subscriber discounts.